-18. Defibrillators
+17. Defibrillators

-The school does not have an automated external defibrillator (AED).
+The school has a automated external defibrillator (AED) which is stored in the porch of the school.

 All staff members and pupils will be made aware of the closest AED's location and what to do in an emergency.